-The Residential Services Unit (RSU) of OSA serves the students by accommodating them into well-functional dormitories.
-There are seven residential halls in Miagao campus: namely, Balay Lampirong (Hall I), Balay Kanlaon (Hall II), Balay Gumamela, Balay Madyaas, Balay Apitong (Graduate Hall), Balay Miagos and Balay Miagos II.
-Balay Ilonggo also accommodates students in the lloilo City campus.
+The Residential Services Unit (RSU) of OSA serves the students by accommodating them in well-functional dormitories.
+There are seven residential halls in Miagao campus: namely, Balay Lampirong, Balay Kanlaon, Balay Gumamela, Balay Madyaas, Balay Apitong, Balay Miagos and the UPV International Dormitory.
+Balay Ilonggo also accommodates students in the Iloilo City campus.
 These facilities house a number of undergraduate and graduate students, faculty, UPV personnel, alumni and guests of the University.

-First year students in the Miagao campus are housed in three dormitories, namely, Balay Lampirong, Balay Kanlaon and Balay Miagos, while upperclass students are accommodated in Balay Gumamela and Balay Madyaas.
-The Graduate Hall or Balay Apitong accommodates graduate school/students, while the UPV International Dormitory accommodates exchange/foreign students.
-Transients and guests may also be accommodated based on the availability of rooms, and will be charged with lodging fees.
+First year students in the Miagao campus are housed in Balay Kanlaon while upperclass students are accommodated in Balay Gumamela, Balay Madyaas, Balay Lampirong and Balay Apitong.
+The UPV International Dormitory accommodates exchange/foreign students and graduate students.
+Transients and guests may also be accommodated based on the availability of rooms, and are charged with lodging fees.
 However, UPV alumni and personnel may avail themselves of discounts on top of said fees.